arbyruns/HomeRepairNavigator/HomeRepairNavigator/ReadMe.md

 Telemetry is tracked via [TelemetryDeck](https://telemetrydeck.com/).

-* The views listed below are only viewed on initial launch.
+* The views listed below are only viewed on initial launch and stored in `@AppStorage`.

 1. TutorialView
 2. WelcomeScreen